maelvls/users-grpc/README.md

 so that these methods get generated in the corresponding `test_*.go` file.
 Also, to make the visual comparison between 'got' and 'expected' easier on failing tests, I use `github.com/maxatome/go-testdeep`.

+I mostly focused on TDD on `users-server`.
+With time, I realized that I had many manual tests before each release.
+Here is a list of this that should be added to `.drone.yml`:

+1. test the docker image (at least test that the `users-server` is launching using `grpc-health-probe`)
+2. test the CLI `users-cli` (I did not write any test for it yet)

 ### `users-cli version`